-As a business owner, you are familiar with risk.
-Some risks you just have to take while others you avoid.
-Deciding whether to import from China opposed to sourcing locally is one of the biggest risks a business can make.
-Many things that can go wrong.
-But when it goes right, the profits speak for themselves.
+As a business owner, you're likely to be familiar with risk.
+Some risks you just have to take, while others you avoid.
+Deciding whether to source products and import from China opposed to sourcing locally is one of the biggest risks a business can take.
+There are many things that can go wrong when importing from China, but when it goes right, the profits speak for themselves.
 If you can mitigate the risks associated with importing, you're on your way to building a highly successful business.
 Six risks to consider when importing from China, as well as how you can mitigate them, include:

 It’s not easy dealing with manufacturers and clients that are working in another country, particularly in China, unless English is their mother tongue.
-While you may be dealing with someone in China who is fluent in English, it doesn’t mean there won’t be communication breakdowns.
-What you mean isn’t necessarily what is heard.
+While you may be dealing with someone in China who is fluent in English, it doesn’t mean there won’t be breakdowns in communication.
+What you mean isn’t always necessarily what is heard.

 You can’t do business in China the same way you do in Australia.
-Business relationships are important in Australia but in China 'guanxi' (relationships) is everything.
+While business relationships are important in Australia, 'guanxi' (a strong relationship) is everything in China.
 If you haven’t developed a close working relationship with your supplier, your order is at risk.
-You may think your contact has agreed to your requests only to find they were committing to something very different.
-Understanding the Chinese business culture can take years, you won’t find the answers in any book.
+You may think your contact has agreed to your requests, only to find they were committing to something very different.
+Understanding the Chinese business culture can take years - you won’t find the answers in any book.

-Solution: Don’t assume you can work the same way as you do in Australia when it comes to the communication and strategy required to manufacture and import products or goods from China.
-Find someone with ten years' experience in doing business in China – that's how long it can take to understand the business climate and learn how to approach different situations.
+It's important to understand that you can't work the same way as you do in Australia when it comes to the communication and strategy required to manufacture and import products or goods from China.
+Find someone with 10 years' experience in doing business in China to help - that's how long it can take to understand the business climate and learn how to approach different situations.

 If something goes wrong with your shipment once it has been imported, such as the products or goods not being what you ordered or asked for, the chances are you won’t be successful when you contact the manufacturer and (politely) explain your dissatisfaction.
-Many manufacturers won’t be sympathetic to the requests of a small business owner in Australia when it comes to fixing the shipment or refunding the associated costs.
+Many manufacturers in China won’t be sympathetic to the requests of a small business owner in Australia when it comes to fixing the shipment or refunding the associated costs.

-Solution: Manufacturers are more inclined to keep a broker happy by fixing their mistakes, rather than the small business owner directly.
+Manufacturers in China are more inclined to keep a broker happy by fixing their mistakes, rather than the small business owner directly.
 If there is the potential that a manufacturer will lose more than one order, they are more likely to comply with a request for the sake of future sales.

 Price is not always an indicator of quality.
-It can take months for you to locate the right manufacturer willing to make your product for the right price.
+It can take months for you to locate the right manufacturer in China that is willing to make your goods or products for the right price.
 Some manufacturers won’t respond, some will quote a high unit cost.
-By the time you have found the right manufacturer for the right price, you’ve missed months of selling opportunities.
+By the time you have found the right manufacturer that offers the right value for money, you’ve likely missed months of selling opportunities.

 Using a brokering firm that has strong pre-existing relationships in China will help to reduce the time it takes to find the right manufacturer.

-Solution: If you can’t fill a 20-foot shipping container but still want access to the FCL rate, source a partnership with one or more companies that will be able to share a container with you.
-This will help to significantly reduce costs.
+If you can’t fill a 20-foot shipping container but still want access to the FCL rate, source a partnership with one or more companies that will be able to share a container with you.
+This will help to significantly reduce costs and save money.

 It doesn’t matter how many patents or trademarks you have taken out to protect your product.
-If someone in China wants to copy your product and produce it for other customers, they will.
+If other companies or manufacturers in China wish to copy, market and produce your product for other customers, they will.
 You have no legal recourse and a breach of your IP can’t be enforced.

 In order to mitigate this risk, it's important to source only trusted manufacturers.
-Being a large client helps too because the manufacturer doesn’t want to risk losing your business.
+Being a large client helps too, because the manufacturer doesn’t want to risk losing your business.
 Using a broker who has multiple orders with the one manufacturer is the best defence in protecting your IP.